thomasfredericks/aide/dev/dataflow/README.md

 osc -> env -> out

-ON in  {
+ON in NEW  {
-    in.velocity -> env.trigger
-    in.note -> osc.frequency
+    velocity OF in  -> trigger OF env note OF in -> frequency OF env
 }

-ON env.done  {
+ON env DONE  {
-    FREE
+    SEND DONE
 }

 ```